canonical/charm-events/README.md

   * Number: there is a 1:1 relationship between `joined/departed` and `created/broken`: when a unit joins a relation with X other units, X [`*-relation-joined`] events will be fired.
 When a unit leaves, all units will receive a [`*-relation-departed`] event (so X of them are fired).
 Same goes for `created/broken` when two applications are related or a relationship is broken.
 Find in appendix 1 a somewhat more elaborate example.
 * Technically speaking all events in this box are optional, but I did not style them with dashed borders to avoid clutter.
 If the charm shuts down immediately after start, it could happen that no operation event is fired.
 * A `X-relation-joined` event is always followed up (immediately after) by a `X-relation-changed` event.
 But any number of [`*-relation-changed`] events can be fired at any time during operation, and they need not be preceded by a [`*-relation-joined`] event.
-* There are more temporal orderings than the one displayed here; event chains can be initiated by human operation as detailed [in the sdk docs](https://juju.is/docs/sdk/events) and [the leadership docs](https://juju.is/docs/sdk/leadership).
+* There are more temporal orderings than the one displayed here; event chains can be initiated by human operation as detailed [in the SDK docs](https://juju.is/docs/sdk/events) and [the leadership docs](https://juju.is/docs/sdk/leadership).
 For example, it is guaranteed that a [`leader-elected`] is always followed by a [`settings-changed`], and that if you remove the leader unit, you should get [`*-relation-departed`] and a [`leader-settings-changed`] on the remaining units (although no specific ordering can be guaranteed [cfr this bug...](https://bugs.launchpad.net/juju/+bug/1964582)).
 * Secret events only occur if your charm uses secrets.

 ### Notes on the Teardown phase